 Pediatric Dentistry Community Outreach Booklets Update

 Newcomers may lack knowledge about children's oral care available in Canada.
-A pediatric dentistry Oral Health booklet series was redeveloped to meet this need.
-Community educators, students, and practitioners will be able to use it with no copyright restrictions.
+I worked with Dr. Maryam Sherifzadeh-Amin to redevelop her pediatric dentistry Oral Health booklet series to meet this need.
+Now, community educators, students, and practitioners will be able to use it with no copyright restrictions.

 Presentation to U. of A. School of Dentistry Faculty Members and Students